Shining Through: Plot

-Ed and Linda travel to Switzerland, where he hands her over to master spy Konrad Friedrichs (John Gielgud), who takes her by train across the border into Germany, to Berlin, where he hides her in his house and introduces her to his niece, Margrete von Eberstein (Joely Richardson), a socialite also working as an Allied agent.
-Linda assumes the identity of Lina Albrecht, and is planted as a cook in the household of Horst Drescher, a social-climbing Nazi officer, before an important party he is throwing, but she arrives too late to prepare the food properly, causing the dinner to be a disaster, and Drescher angrily fires her.
-Walking dejectedly on the dark street, alone, after curfew, Linda chances to encounter a guest from the dinner, officer Franze-Otto Dietrich (Liam Neeson), who is charmed by her and mistakenly assumes she must already have had a security check.
-Dietrich is a widower and takes Linda/"Lina" on as a nanny to his two children.
-Between her duties as a servant, she searches Dietrich's house for confidential papers on the V1, which he is also working on.
-She intends to photograph them, but can find nothing.
-Meanwhile, Ed, sick with worry about Linda since her disappearance from Drescher's party, suddenly chances to see her in a newsreel of Hitler in a parade in Berlin.
+Ed and Linda travel to Switzerland, where he hands her over to elderly master spy Konrad Friedrichs, who hides her in his house in Berlin and introduces her to his niece, Margrete von Eberstein, a socialite working as an Allied agent.
+Linda assumes the identity of Lina Albrecht, a cook planted in the household of Horst Drescher, a social-climbing Nazi officer.
+He is throwing an important party, but she arrives too late to prepare the food properly, causing the dinner to be a disaster.
+Drescher fires her.
+Later, Linda bumps into a guest from the dinner, officer Franze-Otto Dietrich, who takes her on as a nanny to his two children.
+She searches Dietrich's house for confidential papers on the V1, which he is also working on.
+She intends to photograph them but can find nothing.

+Meanwhile, Ed chances to see her in a newsreel of Hitler in a parade in Berlin.
 Ed's agents identify Dietrich as the man standing next to Linda in the film, and Ed heads to Germany to rescue her.
-Because he does not speak German, he assumes the identity of a wounded high-ranking German officer, who has had his throat injured and cannot speak.
-He tracks down Linda and tells her she must leave with him immediately, but Linda reveals that she has located her Jewish cousins, excitedly telling Ed and Margrete how nearby they are.
-She demands Ed give her another day to visit them and give them hope.
-The next day, with the children in her care, Linda tracks down her relatives' hiding place in the city, but she finds it empty and ransacked, they have just been captured.
-When an allied air raid suddenly hits, Linda has to run for cover with the children and protect them, and when they get back to the house, the frightened boy inadvertently reveals the existence of a hidden room in Dietrich's basement.
-Linda sneaks down there that night and finds and surreptitiously photographs Dietrich's top secret V-1 rocket blueprints.
-Dietrich has fallen in love with Linda, and invites her to the opera.
-While there, Linda's cover is blown when Margrete's mother recognizes her, believing Linda to be a friend of her daughter's from college.
+Because he does not speak German, he assumes the identity of a wounded high-ranking German officer, who had his throat injured and cannot speak.
+He tracks down Linda and tells her she must leave with him, but Linda reveals that she has located her Jewish cousins.
+The next day, with the children in her care, Linda tracks down her relatives' hiding place in the city but finds it empty, as they have just been captured.
+When an Allied air raid hits, Linda runs for cover with the children.
+Back at the house, the frightened boy inadvertently reveals the existence of a hidden room in Dietrich's basement.
+Linda sneaks down there that night and surreptitiously photographs Dietrich's secret V-1 rocket blueprints.
+Dietrich nearly catches her before he reveals he has fallen in love with Linda and invites her to the opera.
+While there, Linda's cover is blown when Margrete's mother recognizes her.
 Dietrich is heartbroken and, once back at his house, Linda sees him loading his gun.